 if you have met one person with autism, you have met one person with autism

 Autism will be different for each person hence the saying ‘if you have met one person with autism, you have met one person with autism’.
 As the diagnosis suggests it is a spectrum.
 This means that each person will be affected in different ways while sharing some of the same challenges.
-Some people on the spectrum will have learning disabilities and some may have other conditions as well.
+A percentage of people on the spectrum will have learning disabilities and some may have other conditions as well.

 What are some of the possible characteristics and challenges of ASD to be aware of?